MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-debug.md

 This option has the least amount of setup time, but requires you to perform an extra step each time you want to start the debug session.

-#### Attach to the debugger with an app that you converted manually or by using the Desktop App Converter
+#### Attach to the debugger with an app that you packaged manually or by using the Desktop App Converter

-1. Start your converted app.
+1. Start your packaged app.
 See the [Run your app](#run-app) section above.

    If you want to debug your app with elevated permissions, start your app by using the **Run as Administrator** option.